Skip to main content

 3. Submit a Statement of Purpose with your online application.
 In this document, applicants should explain why they want to pursue further education in ISyE and discuss which UW faculty members they would be interested in doing research with during their graduate study.

-6. Electronically submit one copy of your official transcript with your application.
-Official transcripts of all undergraduate and previous graduate work are required.
-Unofficial copies of transcripts will be accepted for review, but official copies are required for admitted students.
+6. Electronically submit one copy of your unofficial transcript with your application.
+If admitted, official transcripts of all undergraduate and previous graduate work are required.
+Unofficial copies of transcripts will be accepted for review.
 Please do not send transcripts or any other application materials to the Graduate School or gradadmission@engr.wisc.edu.

 7. Upload your resume in your application.